 Whether you are a small company or a Fortune 500 corporation, Ellis can design and manufacture a case and/or custom foam interior solution to your precise specifications.

-Over the years, C.H.
-Ellis has evolved to become a leader in the production of industrial plastic cases and sewn cases for industry, agriculture, business and commerce, military and government applications.
-Our family of brands has grown to include Chicago Case Company and Howe Industries.
+Over the years, Ellis has evolved to become a leader in the production of industrial plastic cases and sewn cases for industry, agriculture, business and commerce, along with military and government applications.
+Through acquisitions our family of brands has grown to include Chicago Case Company, Howe Industries, Parker Plastics and SMOR Cases.
 Our client list includes many Fortune 500 companies.

 1902 - 1925